-Table 30 contains annual flow costs of lending and discounted sums of future costs.
+Table 36 contains annual flow costs of lending and discounted sums of future costs.
 One may observe that the costs are between CHF 0.95 billion and CHF 2.44 billion if BCBS 307 rules are applied and the costs are between CHF 1.14 billion and CHF 2.81 billion if BCBS 347 rules are applied.
-Assuming a discount rate of 3%, we present estimates of the present discounted sum of future costs in Table 31.
-Overall, the present discounted cost of the rule changes is between CHF 32 billion and CHF 81 billion under BCBS 307, while the cost is between CHF 38 billion and CHF 94 billion under BCBS 347.
+Under BCBS 424, the costs are negative for most cases.